CasualYT31/ComputerWars/CWM Format Specification.md

  - Immediately after the waiting state of the unit, another `bool` field is stored, representing the capturing state of the unit.
 If `TRUE`, the unit is capturing something.
 If `FALSE`, the unit is not capturing anything.
+ - And immediately after the capturing state of the unit, another `bool` field is stored, representing the hiding state of the unit.
+If `TRUE`, the unit is hiding.
+If `FALSE`, the unit is not hiding.